ruby-processing/PiCrate/docs/_posts/2019-11-11-getting_started_buster.md

 categories: PiCrate update
 permalink: /getting_buster/
 ---
-Raspbian Buster usually comes with a pre-installed jdk11.
-Before installing JRuby it is worth setting the `JAVA_HOME` environmental variable (needed to supress reflection warnings).
+RaspberryPI OS usually comes with a pre-installed jdk11.
+Before installing JRuby it might be worth setting the `JAVA_HOME` environmental variable (_to supress reflection warnings_).

   __Otherwise follow these instructions in order as needed:-__